jtabb1/fnp3-085-oo-prcpls-r-design-principles/README.md

 >branching path wherein earlier choices close off some options and open access
 >to others.
 During design you wander through a maze of requirements where every
 >juncture represents a decision point that has consequences for the future.
 Just
->as a sculptor has chisels and files, an object-oriented designer has tools
+>as a sculptor has chisels and files, an object-oriented designer has tools —
->&mdash; principles and patterns.
+>principles and patterns.
 >
 > -Sandi Metz, *Principles of Object-Oriented Design*